sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

    - Type safety is crucial for complex extraction configurations
    - Browser context isolation is important for reliable extraction

-6. **AI Integration** (New)
+6. **AI Integration** (Updated)
    - Prompt engineering is critical for consistent and accurate JSON output from LLMs.
+Few-shot examples in prompts are helpful.
    - Iterative testing and fixing loops are necessary to handle potential AI errors or suboptimal configurations.
    - Schema validation (like Zod) is essential for verifying AI output structure.
    - Managing state (last config, last error) within the worker job data is crucial for the fixing loop.
+   - Separating AI concerns (prompts, adapter logic, cost calculation, configuration) into distinct modules improves maintainability.
+   - Tracking AI costs per job provides valuable operational insight.

 ## Open Questions